bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 title: Terraform managed monitoring and alerting in GCP Stackdriver
 image: https://images.unsplash.com/photo-1505139229755-18651479b8be?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3450&q=80
 ingress: >-
   You've got a Kubernetes cluster running your application on Google Cloud Platform (GCP), managed by Terraform.

-  Those metrics, be it from your cluster, from your app or any other instance in our cluster - what to do with them?
+  Metrics from your cluster, from your app or any other instance in our cluster - what to do with them?
 Sure, you've got `Metrics Explorer` in GCP.
-Sure, you can manually select the metrics, aggregations, alignments, etc. to be shown in your Stackdriver dashboard.
+Or you can manually select the metrics, aggregations, alignments, etc. to be shown in your Stackdriver dashboard.
 However, this can also be managed with Terraform, allowing a lot more control over your monitoring.
 links: []
 authors:
   - Ole Magnus Lie